parthian-sterlet/antinoise/README.md

 1. input fasta file (the foreground dataset)
 2. output fasta file (the background dataset)
 3. order of Markov chain (e.g. 0, 1 and 2 mean the conservation of mono-, di- and trinucleotids)
-4. maximal number of background sequences per one peak (default value 10)
+4. number of background sequences per one peak (default value 10)